How to update a dapp chain

 ./postchain/bin/run-node.sh dev

 We can now Test the chain as before.
-If we try to
+If you try to

 query for get_version()